Self-Chained Image-Language Model for Video Localization and Question Answering: Experiments

 \textbf{Upper-bound performance analysis on oracle keyframes.} We further explore the upper-bound performance with the assumption of a `perfect' localizer, capable of always providing the right keyframes for the \answerer.
 To achieve this, we uniformly sample four frames from each video, input them into BLIP-2 individually, and generate four frame-level answers.
 The upper-bound performance is represented by the oracle accuracy, which considers a question correctly answered if at least one of the four frames yields the right answer.
-As shown in~\Cref{tab:oracle}, significant gaps exist between BLIP-2 majority voting and oracle accuracies in both zero-shot and fine-tuned settings.
-These gaps emphasize the need for more future works in temporal localization to effectively and efficiently harness image-LM for video-language tasks.
+As shown in~\Cref{tab:oracle}, significant gaps exist between BLIP-2 majority voting and oracle accuracy in both settings.
+These gaps emphasize the need for more future work in temporal localization to effectively harness image-LM for video-language tasks.

-\textbf{Qualitative analysis on \localizer{}.} In \cref{fig:vis}, we present two examples from NExT-QA, showcasing the QA pairs, our \localizer{} results, and the ground truth task-related video clips that we manually annotated.
-Our \localizer{} more accurately matches human annotations than uniform selection.
-This accurate localization enables the \answerer{} to correctly answer questions, while uniform selection leads to incorrect responses.
-These results demonstrate that our \localizer{} can effectively locate task-related keyframes in a video, thus benefiting downstream tasks.

 \floatsetup[table]{capposition=bottom}